-In 2018, the NAI provided a number of training and educational sessions for its members, including webinars and staff visits to member company offices.
+In 2019, the NAI provided a number of training and educational sessions for its members, including webinars and staff visits to member company offices.

-The NAI hosted two webinars, in coordination with legal experts, to help educate members about the effects of privacy legislation in Europe and California.
-NAI staff also hosted two educational webinars to explain member obligations when collecting or using data for digital advertising on connected televisions, coinciding with the publication of the NAI's Guidance on Viewed Content Advertising.
+The NAI hosted a webinar, in coordination with legal experts, to help educate members about the effects of legislation in Nevada.
+NAI staff also hosted four educational webinars to explain member obligations under the 2020 NAI Code of Conduct, as well as a training webinar and Twitter town hall coinciding with the publication of the NAI's Guidance on Opt-In Consent.

-In total, the NAI held four all-member calls or webinars throughout 2018, including educational calls featuring legal and technology experts.
+In total, the NAI held six all-member calls and webinars throughout 2019, including educational calls featuring legal experts.
 NAI staff also made numerous visits to member company offices in order to provide in-person education regarding Code requirements and ongoing developments in the industry.